-1. Members will adhere to all Kingcrafts Operating Protocols-Stage 1, and as adapted to changing circumstances.
+1. Members will adhere to all Kingcrafts General Operating Protocols, and as adapted to changing circumstances.

 2. Scheduling of individual assigned times will be done using the online system only.
 See the Kingcrafts website for these times as they may be modified.

 3. Each member is to bring a mask to wear inside and disposable gloves (use outlined below) and a bag for personal garbage.